justjim1220/MMM-MyVideoPlayer/README.md

 The MMM-MyVideoPlayer module is a <a href=https://github.com/MichMich/MagicMirror/wiki/3rd-Party-Modules>3rd Party Module</a> of the <a href=https://github.com/MichMich/MagicMirror/tree/developMagicMirror>MagicMirror</a>

 ## Screenshots
+ScreenShot of the output of the module:

 ![ScreenShot of the Developer's Tools Error](https://github.com/justjim1220/MMM-MyVideoPlayer/blob/master/Screenshot%20(438).png)

-ScreenShot of the output of the module
+ScreenShot of the Developer's Tools Error:

 ![ScreenShot of the output of the module](https://github.com/justjim1220/MMM-MyVideoPlayer/blob/master/Screenshot%20(439).png)
-ScreenShot of the Developer's Tools Error

 ## Using the module...